Maple Sourcing Ltd.

 3. Use Contracts to Document Expectations and Foster Accountability

 Once you've discussed your expectations and timelines, formalize these agreements in a contract.
-For successful China supplier negotiations, a well-drafted contract is essential, as it provides a written record of mutual commitments and helps ensure accountability.
+For successful China supplier discussions, a well-drafted contract is essential, as it provides a written record of mutual commitments and helps ensure accountability.
 Contracts should cover key areas such as product specifications, quality standards, payment terms, timelines, and penalties for non-compliance.

 Creating a bilingual contract, in both English and Chinese, is often a best practice to ensure clarity and mutual understanding.
 In the event of disputes, a comprehensive contract can serve as an objective reference point that both parties can refer to.
 By formalizing your expectations in writing, you demonstrate professionalism and seriousness, which can enhance the supplier's commitment to meeting your requirements.